manwar/theweeklychallenge/content/blog/review-challenge-123.md

 [**Matthew Neleigh**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-123/mattneleigh/perl/ch-2.pl)

 Matthew gives us a technique that methodically determines that the shape is first a quadrilateral, by counting 4 points, then a rhombus, by having equal sides.
-For this we need only compare three of them, as the fourth follows.
-Finally in a rhombus adjacent angles will add to 180°, so any rhombus containing a 90° angle anywhere in it must therefore be a square.
+For this we need only perform three edge comparisons, as the fourth follows.
+Finally, in a rhombus adjacent angles will add to 180°, so any rhombus containing a 90° angle anywhere in it must therefore be a square.

 ```perl
     # We have some sort of quadrilateral;